akhilrao/akhilrao.github.io/_posts/2016-12-25-orbital-pollution-games-1.md

 The basic motivation is the "orbital debris" problem: as satellites are launched into orbit, there are some debris that accumulate and pose a threat to other objects in the orbital environment.
 There's a pretty big literature on this in the aerospace engineering and astrophysics communities, and the popular press has written about this as well.
 I've blogged about a couple papers on the subject before ([physics/engineering](https://akhilrao.github.io/reviews/2016/07/29/paper-review-bradley-wein-space-debris/), [economics](https://akhilrao.github.io/reviews/2016/06/21/paper-review-aac-orbit-debris-model/)).

 The basic intuition is pretty straightforward and well-known in economics: pollution is a negative externality, firms don't face the full cost of polluting the environment, they overproduce pollution relative to the socially optimum level.
-I'm not going to present the planner's solution, but in the stylized model here firms can coordinate to reduce the amount of debris produced.
-Without coordination, they'll end up choosing higher orbits and producing more debris.
+I'm not going to present the planner's solution, but in the stylized model here firms can cooperate to reduce the amount of debris produced.
+Without cooperation, they'll end up choosing higher orbits and producing more debris.
 The debris can destroy satellites (and that is bad).

 In this model I'm focusing on how a firm's optimal choice of altitude in low-Earth orbit is affected by another firm's altitude choice.
 This is an inter-firm externality, which is a little different from the usual consumer-facing externality, but is conceptually similar to strategic substitutability in oligopoly games.